felixlopz/hubrise-test-task/content/apps/app4/en/send-orders.md

 App4 can send orders to your EPOS or any other connected solution through HubRise.
 You just need to connect App4 to send orders, no additional configuration is required.

-## Information Sent to HubRise
+## Information Sent To HubRise

-The following sections describe which information about App4 orders is sent to HubRise.
+The following sections describe which information App4 sends to HubRise.

 ### Items and Options

-App4 send the complete information about items and options, including name, ref code, quantity, and price.
+App4 sends the complete information about items and options, including name, ref code, quantity, and price.

 For table orders, App4 sends a new order every time the order is updated at the restaurant.